Balancing Independence with Safety

 We need to remember that children develop their skills at different paces and have different personalities.
 When a child has learned a set of skills, the next step is to help this child learn how to generalize the use of these skills for different locations and situations.
 What is going to be safe for one child at a given age in a given situation might take longer or require extra precautions for another child.

 In our family, we did allow our eight-year-old son to ride his bike in our neighborhood, because he had shown that he could be trusted to keep his bike helmet on, watch where he was going, stay on quiet streets, avoid dangers, and get help if he needed to.
+And our neighborhood is a calm and relatively low crime place.
 Once, when he was riding, a man he didn’t know yelled at our son to, “Get over here!”
 Instead, he sped up on his bike and came home to tell us what had happened.
 I was somewhat freaked out, but my son wasn’t upset because, as he explained, “I didn’t have to worry because my body just knew what to do.”
 He had the Kidpower skills and life experience that he needed in order to deal with this threatening situation when it arose.

 Share this page by using the social network links above and sign-up for our free weekly newsletter below to get inspiring success stories, answers to reader's questions, and new resources for applying Kidpower's safety and positive communication strategies to your daily life.